 The West Point Gift Shop is a popular place for those looking for authentic West Point Gear.

 Things to See at the West Point Museum

-The West Point Museum is the focal point to a visit to the area.
+The West Point Military Museum is the focal point of a visit to the area.

 It is the Oldest Federal Museum in the country and is filled with an abundance of military artifacts.
 The museum boasts information dating back to primitive warfare.

 My first stop: The History of Warfare Gallery.

 While walking through the ‘History of Warfare Gallery‘, you get a good sense of how warfare has evolved from its simplest form to the present-day Nuclear Warfare.

 I would allow at least 2 hours to enjoy the exhibits and take in all the information.